CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/data.md

 ### ENRICH_POINTS

 {{% bannerNote type="code" %}}
-data.ENRICH_POINTS(input_query, input_id_column, input_geography_column, data_query, data_geography_column, output)
+data.ENRICH_POINTS(input_query, input_geography_column, data_query, data_geography_column, output)
 {{%/ bannerNote %}}

 **Description**

 This procedure enriches a query containing geographic points with data from another query, spatially matching both.
 As a result of the enrichment, each point will be associated with the data assigned spatially to it, i.e., with the data of the points, lines or polygons that intersect with the input points.

 **Input parameters**

 * `input_query`: `STRING` query to be enriched (Standard SQL).
-* `input_id_column`: `STRING` name of a column in the query that identifies each row uniquely.
 * `input_geography_column`: `STRING` name of the GEOGRAPHY column in the query containing the points to be enriched.
 * `data_query`: `STRING` query that contains both a geography column and the columns with the data that will be used to enrich the points provided in the input query.
 * `data_geography_column`: `STRING` name of the GEOGRAPHY column provided in the `data_query`.